Safety Tips For Recumbent Trike Riders

 A bright flag flying high above your trike can easily pull the attention of others driving on the street.
 It will act as a warning for them to slow down around you.

 To know more about other recumbent trike safety products for your recumbent trikes, have a look at our recumbents shop in Sacramento.
-You can even visit our Fair Oaks location near Sacramento.
+You can even visit our Sacramento location.
 Talk to one of our experienced trike team members to understand the best ways behind making your recumbent trike riding experience completely safe and secure.